- 1 Top 6 Best CPU Fans

 Cooler Master is of the most well-recognized and well-reviewed brands on the CPU cooler market today.
 The Hyper 212 series of CPU fans has been a staple in the customer PC building community for years, and the 212 EVO has only improved on years of reliable quality and performance.
 The first, and our favorite, feature that has been improved over previous iterations is the proprietary Continuous Direct Contact technology that the heatpipes employ.
 This has eliminated the gaps between the EVO’s four heatpipes for maximum cooling efficiency when attached to your CPU.

 The Cooler Master 212 EVO is easy to install, although your purchase doesn’t include any thermal paste, oddly enough.
 It’s also lightweight, creating less of a physical burden for your CPU.
 The performance was mostly excellent with the EVO, especially at idle and stock loads.
 During overclocked loads, the EVO had to work much harder to keep temperatures down, which resulted in higher fan noises.
 The CPU cooler was able to keep temps down, but we still recommend finding the right balance between noise and performance so you don’t have to hear the fan the entire time.
-This is perfect for the best computer for vr.
+You could also upgrade this to the Coolmaster Hyper 212 Black Edition.
+Either of these fans would be perfect for the best computer for vr.

 #3 Corsair Hydro Series H60 AIO CPU Fan